Suomenlinna: Geography

+City map of Suomenlinna.
+The areas shaded red are military areas off-limits to the general public.

 The Suomenlinna district of Helsinki lies southeast of downtown Helsinki and consists of eight islands.
 Five of the islands are connected by either bridges or a sandbar landbridge.
 Länsi-Mustasaari (Västersvartö) is bridged to Pikku Mustasaari (Lilla Östersvartö), which is bridged to Iso Mustasaari (Stora Östersvartö), which, in turn, is bridged to Susisaari (Vargö).
 Susisaari was connected to Susiluoto (Vargskär) by filling in the separating waterway during the Russian period.
 This island, which has the greatest concentration of fortifications was renamed Gustavssvärd (Kustaanmiekka, meaning "Gustav's sword") during the construction by Sweden.
 The three unconnected islands are Särkkä (Långören), Lonna (Lonnan), and Pormestarinluodot (Borgmästargrundet).
 The total land area of the district is 80 ha.

 Instead of following the standard Finnish postal addressing system, which uses a street name and house number, addresses in Suomenlinna use a letter code for the island followed by a house number.
 For instance, "C 83" refers to house number 83 on Iso-Mustasaari (designated by the letter "C").
 The postal code for the Suomenlinna district is 00190.

+The most of the island of Pikku Mustasaari consists of the Naval Academy of Finland, an institution under the Finnish Defence Forces.
+The civilian area on the island is mostly limited to one street on the south-eastern coast of the island, connecting it to the neighbouring islands of Iso Mustasaari and Länsi-Mustasaari.